Walter Mildmay: Career

 In 1572 he helped to prepare evidence against Thomas Howard, 4th Duke of Norfolk, who, nevertheless, after his condemnation gave him some rich jewels.
+His nephew Sir Christopher Peyton was appointed Auditor General of Ireland in 1584.

 The affairs of Mary, Queen of Scots, also occasionally occupied his attention.
 When she arrived in England in 1567 he strongly advised her detention.
 In October 1577 he and Cecil visited her at Chatsworth, after she had announced that she had important secrets to reveal to Elizabeth.

-In 1586, he went to Fotheringay Castle and informed her of her forthcoming trial, in which he took part as one of the special commissioners.
+In 1586, he went to Fotheringhay Castle and informed her of her forthcoming trial, in which he took part as one of the special commissioners.
 In March 1587 he urged the condemnation of William Davison in the Star Chamber.
 Although four times nominated an ambassador to Scotland, in 1565, 1580, 1582, and 1583, he was on each occasion detained at home, but when his name was suggested for the office in 1589, James VI expressed great readiness to receive him.
 Mildmay's illness, however, brought the suggestion to nothing.

 Mildmay died at Hackney on 31 May 1589, and is buried beside his wife in the church of St Bartholomew-the-Great in London, where an elaborate monument exists to his memory.
 The decorations are heraldic, but the Latin epitaph merely records names and dates.
-The tomb was restored in 1865 by Henry Bingham Mildmay, Esq.
+The tomb was restored in 1865 by Henry Bingham Mildmay.

 Epitaphs on Mildmay and Sir John Calthrop were licensed by the Stationers' Company on 29 July 1589.
 They are not known to be extant.